bimdata/javascript-api-client/docs/CollaborationApi.md

 Retrieve a tag

-Retrieve a tag in the project  Required scopes: org:manage
+Retrieve a tag in the project  Required scopes: document:read

 ### Example